 This is considered a medical emergency; an adult human brain can only withstand a few minutes without oxygen before shutting down, and that window is even shorter for infants.

-Within a very short timeframe, birth asphyxia can lead to brain damage, loss of consciousness, or even death for the infant.
+Within a very short time frame, birth asphyxia can lead to brain damage, loss of consciousness, or even death for the infant.
 Healthcare professionals in the delivery room must understand what birth asphyxia is, what it looks like, and how it happens.

 A child may show multiple symptoms of birth asphyxia after delivery: including: